Adamatbi/Mosaic/README.md

 # Mosaic
-Downloads photos from instagram account and stitches into a colage in the shape of a photo.
+Downloads photos from instagram account and stitches into a collage in the shape of a photo.

 uses https://github.com/rarcega/instagram-scraper to get photos